vyn-7/medium_automation/README.md

 The script will:

-1. Generate a story from the prompt
+1. Generate a random story
 2. Launch selenium and login to Medium
 3. Publish the generated story